azoth-lang/azoth.language.reference/src/capability-expressions.md

     ;
 ```

-## Implicit Move
+## Implicit Move and Freeze

-When calling a method, the self parameter can cause an implicit move or mutate.
+When calling a method, the self parameter can cause an implicit move or freeze.
 If the self
 parameter is `iso self` then an implicit move can occur when calling the method.
+If the self
+parameter is `const self` then an implicit freeze can occur when calling the method.